View details on financial aid eligibility.

 Available only to international students.

-Each student must be enrolled at least half-time or 6 credits that apply towards their degree at KGI.
+Each student must be enrolled as full-time or 12 or more credits that apply towards their degree at KGI to complete their program timely.

 Selected for Federal Verification?
 About one-third of all FAFSA applications are selected for a process called verification.